WSU-kduncan/cicdf25-chinnuu05/README-CI.md

 This project is basically taking a docker image that runs a web server, and setting up a Github Actions CI workflow for it so that everytime a tag is pushed, the workflow will build a new docker image using the updated repository, and push that image to DockerHub under a new version, using a version format based on the pushed tag

+Docker/DockerHub, Github Actions, and Git tags are all used in this project.

 ### Dockerfile